WesJD/AnvilGUI/README.md

 }
 ```
 The above code is what is inside your `BiFunction`.
 The parameters of the function are also obvious, the player who answered
 and their reply.
-The finction also returns a `String`.
+The function also returns a `String`.
 This string is to be used if the user is wrong, etc,
 and it will show in the dialogue box in the GUI what is supplied.
 If you return `null`, the inventory will close.

 ##Compilation